Cyrano de Bergerac Summary

 The action begins at a play performance in Paris.
-Amidst the bustling scene, we meet several members of the audience: Christian de Neuvillette, a new cadet madly in love with the resident hottie, Lady Roxane; Lignière, a super drunk party guy who promptly leaves the play for the purposes of getting drunk and partying; Ragueneau, a pastry chef and poet; and Le Bret, the friend of title character, Cyrano de Bergerac.
+Amid the bustling scene, we meet several members of the audience: Christian de Neuvillette, a new cadet madly in love with the resident hottie, Lady Roxane; Lignière, a super drunk party guy who promptly leaves the play for the purposes of getting drunk and partying; Ragueneau, a pastry chef and poet; and Le Bret, the friend of title character, Cyrano de Bergerac.

 Meanwhile, we’ve seen that Cyrano has a ginormous nose.
-He’s Mr. Sensitive about it, so when a comedian kinda-sorta-accidentally makes a joke that may have some sort of olfactory relevance, Cyrano is in his face.
+He’s Mr. Sensitive about it, so when a comedian kinda-sorta-accidentally makes a joke that may have some sort of olfactory relevance, Cyrano gets in his face.
 Adding fuel to the fire, Victomte de Valvert (Mini-Me guy) steps forward to take his shot at Cyrano’s sniffer.
 Unfortunately, Valvert is dumb, so the best he can come up with is, "Your nose is… very large!"
 Awesome.
 Cyrano proves his master swordsmanship and verbal excellence by composing a ballad while kicking Valvert’s butt.

 Cut to the next morning, at Ragueneau’s pastry shop.
 We see that Ragueneau prefers writing poetry to being a chef, which is a problem when your primary source of income is… being a chef.
-Also, his wife, Lise, is cheating on him with a Musketeer.
+Also, his wife, Lise, is cheating on him with a musketeer.
 Cyrano shows up, which is great, because this tells us that he didn’t die last night.
 Ragueneau congratulates him for killing everyone last night.

 Cyrano gets excited (in the PG way) until Roxane describes this someone as "beautiful," at which point Cyrano knows she can’t possibly be talking about him, which is depressing in more ways than one.
-That someone turns out to be Christian, the newly arrived cadet from Act I. Roxane asks Cyrano to protect Christian, since he’s basically a rookie, and to help him write her a love letter.
-Cyrano, eager to please Roxane, agrees, which we have to say is just a teensy-bit masochistic.
+That "someone" turns out to be Christian, the newly arrived cadet from Act I. Roxane asks Cyrano to protect Christian, since he’s basically a rookie, and to help him write her a love letter.
+Cyrano, eager to please Roxane, agrees... which we have to say is just a teensy-bit masochistic.

 Roxane leaves, and a group of cadets—including Christian—shows up.
 Everyone lavishes Cyrano with attention for his victory last night, except for Christian, who shamelessly pokes fun at Cyrano’s nose.
 Everyone is waiting for Cyrano to bust out in anger, but he checks himself since he’s just sworn to protect Christian.
 Still, the guy’s only human, so several nose jokes later, he flips out and takes Christian alone into a back room, presumably to duel.
 Once alone, however, he tells Christian the whole deal with Roxane, conveniently leaving out the fact that, actually, he himself loves the woman, too.